-Nonprofit advertising is critical if you want to spread the word about your organization, solicit donations, and reach target audiences.
-While for-profit businesses can afford traditional advertising channels like billboards and commercials, nonprofits with tight budgets might struggle to inspire support towards their causes.
-Thankfully, nonprofits have low-cost to no-cost advertising options at their disposal.
+Nonprofit advertising is critical to spread the word about your organization and earn donations.
+But while for-profit businesses can afford traditional advertising channels like billboards and commercials, nonprofits with tight budgets might struggle to inspire support for their causes.
+Thankfully, nonprofits have little-to-no-cost advertising options at their disposal.

 What is Nonprofit Advertising?